Skip to content

 • LHT (Less than Half Time)

 A LHT (less than half time) employee may work 14 hours or less per week, and may work indefinitely.
 The type of work will vary based upon department need.
-LHTs are not eligible for benefits, but they are eligible for sick time, and may enroll in the Harvard Tax-Deferred Account (TDA) retirement plan.

 • Temp

 A Temporary (“temp”) employee may work full-time up to 40 hours per week (or more, paid at time-and-one-half hourly rate).
 Temps may work for a duration of 13 weeks, and up to 6 months if they are covering for a leave of absence.
 The type of work will vary based upon department need.
-Temporary employees are not eligible for benefits, but they are eligible for sick time, and may enroll in the Harvard Tax-Deferred Account (TDA) retirement plan.

 • Employee Fellow

 An employee fellow is classified as working under the direction of a P.I.
 (Principle Investigator) on Harvard specific research or other projects, or otherwise providing a “benefit” to the school/university.
-Employee Fellows may work full-time up to 35 hours per week, and are paid on a monthly basis.
+Employee Fellows may work full-time up to 35 hours per week, and are paid on a biweekly basis.
 Fellows are eligible for benefits, but the specific eligibility is based upon the new hire’s education and experience qualifications, which are reviewed and determined by Human Resources.

 • Paid Intern